DE 25-IB49 2025-10-06

 Background and statutory framework

 29 Del.
-C. § 10004 sets the open-meeting requirements.
-Section 10004(a) requires every open meeting to "include time for public comment" during the meeting.
-The provision allows reasonable restrictions on the length of the public comment period and the time allotted for each comment.
+C. § 10004(a) requires every open meeting, including a virtual meeting, to "include time for public comment," and it allows reasonable restrictions on the length of the public comment period and the "amount of time allotted for each public comment."
+The AG read that language, with its references to "time" and to limiting the time per comment, as contemplating verbal comment rather than requiring written submissions.

 Common questions